TristanB0/TrackerCheck/README.md

 In addition to the tracker, you can also open the Steam profile of any player using this platform.

-## TODO
+## Planned

-- [ ] Fetch players only once when a game starts, and not when the key is pressed

-- [ ] Save a history of the past few games
+- Save a history of the past few games

 ## License